leo-ship-it/orange-privacy-payment/README.md

-orange-privacy-payment
+Random value token payment
 ======

-Prototype implementing the random-value token payment solution.
+This repository comprises code and instructions to run the prototype implementing the random-value token payment solution introduced in the paper "Random-value payment tokens for on-chain privacy-preserving payments".

 Requirements:
 ----